-2. Personalised Learning, Dashboards and Learning Logs
+2.Personalised Learning, Dashboards and Learning Logs

 Pupils sit Cognitive Ability Tests (CAT) in Year 8 and Year 11.
 The results of these tests are used to produce a Personalised Minimum Attainment Line (MAL).
-Approximately every 8 weeks, summative test scores are aligned against the MAL and pupils engage, with their parents and teachers in a reflective, self-evaluative process.
-The "Learning Log" shores up this process of self-evaluation as the pupil reflects on what they could do to achieve a higher grade.
+Approximately every 8 weeks, a "tracking event" produces a current attainment line which is aligned against the MAL and pupils engage, with their parents and teachers in a reflective, self-evaluative process.
+The "Reflective Learning Journal" shores up this process of self-evaluation as the pupil reflects on what they could do to achieve a higher grade.
 All pupils are trained in "Learning to Learn" techniques.
-Pupils who are underachieving and who require further assistance are forwarded to a "Setting Targets Achieving Results" group (STAR).
+The process is underpinned by individual "Learning Conversations" between pupil and teacher to discuss how their engagement with quality learning can be developed.
+Pupils who would benefit from more individual work may be referred to the "Setting Targets Achieving Results" group (STAR).
 There are also subject support clinics which run after school in some subjects.
 The school was deemed to be "sector leading" by the ETI in its personalized learning approaches and aims to continually improve in this area.

-3. Staff
+3.Staff

-The school has a staff of 44 full-time teachers augmented by modern language assistants for French and Spanish and a number of part-time teachers and gap year students.
+The school has a staff of 49 full-time teachers augmented by modern language assistants for French and Spanish and a number of part-time teachers and gap year students.